sw0/SimpleApi/README.md

 kubectl delete deployment simpleapi-redis -n simpleapi kubectl delete service simpleapi-redis -n simpleapi

+# OR we can just use
+kubectl delete -f .
 ```

 **NOTE**
   All these steps can be exected locally if you got Kubernetes enabled in docker desktop.
+And in locally, we need to use `kubectl port-forwrad POD 5000:80` to forward the port, otherwise, we cannot access the service deployed locally.

+## Commands
+For full command list for `kubectl`, you can check: https://kubernetes.io/docs/reference/kubectl/cheatsheet/

+Here we can use `kubectl config set-context --current --namespace simpleapi` to set the default namespace.

 5. troubleshootings